HCL-TECH-SOFTWARE/connections-doc/source/admin/install/tiny_editors/t_01-setup_03-editors_02-install_00-summary.md

 # Installing Tiny Editors integration {#setup-editors-install-summary .task}

-Installing the Tiny Editors integration, providing TinyMCE or Textbox.io in HCL Connections™.
+Installing the Tiny Editors integration, providing TinyMCE in HCL Connections™.

 -   **[Install on Linux, Unix or AIX](../../install/tiny_editors/t_01-setup_03-editors_02-install_01-install-on-linux-unix-or-aix.md)**
 The installation of Tiny Editors for HCL Connections on Linux, Unix or AIX is automated using a shell script.